-- The "Reference CO3" shall be calculated on the basis of all new heavy-duty vehicles of all manufacturers for the reference period applicable to the sub-group - · Each vehicle category has its own "Reference CO2" and then its own taraet (e.a.
-M, N, heavy truck etc.) - · For the purpose of calculating the average specific CO2 emissions of manufacturers, individual heavyduty vehicles may be transferred between manufacturers, following some conditions - · If less than 100 new heavy-duty vehicles of a manufacturer were reaistered in a given reporting period, the average specific CO. emissions shall be set at '0' in that reporting period
+- The "Reference CO2" shall be calculated on the basis of all new heavy-duty vehicles of all manufacturers for the reference period applicable to the sub-group - Each vehicle category has its own "Reference CO2" and then its own target (e.g. M, N, heavy truck etc.) - For the purpose of calculating the average specific CO2 emissions of manufacturers, individual heavyduty vehicles may be transferred between manufacturers, following some conditions - If less than 100 new heavy-duty vehicles of a manufacturer were registered in a given reporting period, the average specific CO2 emissions shall be set at '0' in that reporting period